Arenukvern/webp_animation_flutter/README.md

 Please notice: this package status is a `proof of concept`.
 Feel free to clone, contribute, and improve it if you will have use for it:)

+## Credits

+The animated WebP demo asset from Mathias Bynens for example purposes only: [https://mathiasbynens.be/demo/animated-webp](https://mathiasbynens.be/demo/animated-webp)

 ---

 ## FAQ